israel24961/vroads/Docs/1_Chuncking.md

 1. Minimap
     1. First iteration:
-        - [ ] Load the png from the internet
+        - [X] Load the png from the internet
-        - [ ] Display the png in a corner of the screen
+        - [X] Display the png in a corner of the screen
+        - [ ] Make the minimap move with the player